-What is the best baby sunscreen?
+What are the best baby sunscreens?
 We consulted with pediatricians and dermatologists for advice on the best sunscreen for baby.
 Then we rounded up a dozen of the most popular baby sunscreens and asked parents to give them a try.
 Which were easiest to apply?
 Best for sensitives skin?
 Affordable?
 Here are the ones we recommend for your baby!

 FYI: We are Baby Bargains, the #1 online resource for honest and independent reviews of baby essentials.
 Since 1994!
 We don't take money or freebies from the brands we review.
 Baby Bargains is 100% reader-supported.

 Let’s talk sunscreen and babies—sunscreen is recommended for all babies over six months of age.
 (For younger ones, the recommendation is to keep sun off baby, with a hat, clothing, sunglasses, etc).